kexiZeroing/background-demo/README.md

-# Getting Started with Create React App
+# Virtual background demo with the help of MediaPipe

 **Live demo:** https://kexizeroing.github.io/background-demo